arg7/zfs-fuse/src/spec.md

 #### Preface: Solving the Archival Performance Gap in ZFS
 In large-scale archival workloads, such as legal document repositories, financial record storage, and backup systems, ZFS performance on spinning disks is frequently dominated by disk head seeks, not raw bandwidth.
 This issue is most acute when millions of small files are written concurrently.
 The default ZFS allocator strategies, optimized for general-purpose use, tend to scatter data and metadata blocks across the entire pool.
 This behavior destroys the spatial locality essential for efficient disk access.
 The result is a significant performance degradation—often 10x to 100x slower than theoretically possible—especially for metadata-intensive operations like find, ls -lR, zfs send, and zpool scrub.
-To address this critical performance gap, this document specifies a new, workload-aware allocator, activated by the allocation=archive_concurrent dataset property.
+To address this critical performance gap, this document specifies a new, workload-aware allocator, activated by the `allocation=streaming` dataset property.
 The core design aims to restore spatial locality by:
 Ensuring a contiguous on-disk layout for related writes.
 Isolating concurrent writers (by Process Group ID) to prevent I/O stream interleaving.
 Separating data and metadata allocations into distinct, linear streams to optimize access patterns and dramatically improve prefetching.